michaelhsmart/Docker-TF-Dev-Notes/docker_viz/docker_viz.md

 The typical idea with docker is that each container will host ONE app.
 Running GUI apps within a developer context within a container leads to the very obvious question of "Can I just put my IDE in a container?".
-The answer to this is yes, but you would then have severasl processes in the container and you might as well consider using a full VM instead as docker isn't designed with this in mind.
+The answer to this is yes, but you would then have several processes in the container and you might as well consider using a full VM instead as docker isn't designed with this in mind.

 Instead of directly using the display, many apps use port forwarding to achieve